vdclab/vdclab-wiki/InterMine.md

 - Good for finding other databases to search through

 ## Ease of use
 > The searching tool is very user friendly and the results are clean.
-This tool was able to take a list of human, E. coli, Zebra fish, and fruitfly gene names and lista  wealth of databases that had entries for each gene.
+This tool was able to take a list of human, E. coli, Zebra fish, and fruitfly gene names and list a wealth of databases that had entries for each gene and had the option to filter results.
 Additionally, this tool can be downloaded and run on a local server for power users.